Are You Facing a Criminal Charge That Could Be a Third Strike?

 These depend on the crime, and include such measures as drug treatment or plea bargaining.

 It is beneficial to speak with a lawyer experienced in defending cases involving strike priors before assuming whether a judge is likely to strike a strike.
-If you or a loved one are facing a criminal charge with one or more strike priors alleged anywhere in the Tri-County area (e.g., Santa Barbara, Ventura, or San Luis Obispo), you may contact Mr. Makler any time for a free initial consultation.
+If you or a loved one are facing a criminal charge with one or more strike priors alleged anywhere in the Tri-County area (e.g., Santa Barbara, Ventura, or San Luis Obispo), contact us any time for a free initial consultation.